LucianaOA/Sprint-of-Books/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>Sprint of Books is my way of sharing the amazing books I read each week.
+<p>Sprint of Books is my way of sharing the amazing books I read.
 I read a new book and spill all the details – the good, the bad, and the must-reads.
 It's like having a cozy book chat with your friend (that's me!) who's always excited to recommend the latest page-turner.
 Come along, let's dive into the world of books together!</p>

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/sprint-of-books.png" alt="jekyll template mediumish" /></p>